 On 8 July 2015, the Greek government submitted a request for financial assistance to the Chairperson of the ESM Board of Governors.
 On 13 July 2015, the euro area Ministers of Finance agreed with Greece a set of urgent prior actions in order to start negotiations for a new programme under the ESM.
 The ESM Board of Governors approved a new programme on 19 August 2015.
-The programme focuses on four key areas: restoring fiscal sustainability, safeguarding financial stability, boosting growth, competitiveness and investment, and reforming the public administration.

-At the same time, the ESM Boards of Governors and Directors approved the financial assistance facility agreement (FFA) with Greece on 19 August 2015.
-The ESM will provide Greece with up to €86 billion in financial assistance over three years.
-The precise amount of ESM financial assistance will depend on the IMF's participation in the programme and on the success of reform measures by Greece.
+At the same time, the ESM Boards of Governors and Directors approved the financial assistance facility agreement (FFA) with Greece.
+The ESM agreed to provide Greece with up to €86 billion in financial assistance over three years.
+The precise amount of ESM financial assistance was dependent on the IMF's participation in the programme and on the success of reform measures by Greece.